 Don’t give up now.
 Back down the river.
 Along the sand and around the corner.
 During the dry season, you might encounter a group of students from Drexel University.
 They camp out in the jungle for months at a time, studying the giant turtles that nest on the beach.
 They’ll appreciate it if you bring them some treats.
 Living this remotely, they don’t get much opportunity to restock their supplies.

 Finally, hidden just beyond their camp, there it is: waterfall number four.
 Tumbling down from the cliff into a large beautiful pool.
 Like something out of a fantasy novel.
 Something truly from another world.
 And at the end of the day, damp and tired, you’ll make your way back through the jungle.
-Along the majestic black sand beach, as the afternoon waves crash onto the shore.
-Marveling at how fortunate you are to be one of the few people in the world to experience such a magical place.
+Walking along the majestic black sand beach, as the afternoon waves crash onto the shore, you’ll marvel at how fortunate you are to be one of the few people in the world to experience such a magical place.

 Know Before You Go